 - Initiate, coordinate, and oversee all agency activities on behalf of the client

 - Manage day-to-day client-agency communication

-- Report progress, delays and make sure the client is always in the know
+- Report progress and delays and make sure the client is always in the know

 - Maintain meticulous documentation of all activities on the client’s behalf

-- Closely control the client’s budget and timeline—to maximize ROI for both the client and the agency
+- Closely control each client’s budget and timeline—to maximize ROI for both the client and the agency

 - Work with the internal team to exceed the client’s expectations and keep re-earning the client’s trust